ucas-vg/PointTinyBenchmark/TOV_mmdetection/docs/cpr/README.md

 new ability of handling multi-class prediction.

 ## introduce
-Semantic variance problem is inevitably introduced in point annotation for the inconsistency of annotated points as showing below:
+**Semantic variance problem** is inevitably introduced in point annotation for the inconsistency of annotated points as showing below:

 ![semantic variance problem](../../../figure/CPR/challenge_x21.jpg)

-Existing method handle the problem in annotation level: Using Key-point annotation.
+Existing method handle the problem in **annotation level**: Using Key-point annotation.
 However, key-point need more annotation cost and may not exist in image, limiting it to generalize to complex scene.
-So we try to handle the semantic variance problem in algorithm-level: Propose CPR that can refine the given coarse annotated point to a semantic center point.
+So we try to handle the semantic variance problem in **algorithm-level**: Propose **CPRNet** that can refine the given coarse annotated point to a semantic center point.

 ![CPRNet](../../../figure/CPR/cpr_x10_low2.jpg)